ahillss/ReverseEngineeringNotes/README.md

 ## Inserting instructions

 The easiest way to reverse engineer a binary is to replicate the code bit by bit (usually starting with the main function) in your own shared library.
-You then load the shared library from the binary at runtime.
+You then load the shared library from the binary.

 To find the main function you can either search for "main" within the disassembled executable, or use ```rabin2 -M exefile``` (to get the physical and virtual addresses).

-The [OpenRCT](https://openrct2.org/) project [used](http://archive.is/SDuL0) a program called [CFF Explorer](http://www.ntcore.com/exsuite.php) to load their own DLL.
+#### Adding another code section

+I've read that you can modify the ELF/PE header to add another code section to the binary file and then add a jump instruction from the main function to it.

+To edit PE files there is [CFF Explorer](http://www.ntcore.com/exsuite.php).

+#### Add a shared library example

+What I did was make some room for my code in the binary by NOP-ing out unimportant code (that was easy to replicated in my shared library or commandline handling code) and then inserting my own code to load a shared library and call a function from it.

-But I am unaware of a similar project for Linux, so I will show you how to modify the binary to load your own shared library and call a function from it.
-I will be using the ```dlopen``` and ```dlsym``` functions, which your binary will need to have available (accessible from the executable).
+I used the ```dlopen``` and ```dlsym``` functions, which your binary will need to have available (accessible from the executable).
 There is probably a way to load them if they are not there, but I do not know how.

 The equivalent code in C will look like this: